Groucho Marx and Cult Recovery

 This step is more difficult than it may at first appear because it often is impossible to study everything that has been written or posted about a subject.
 Therefore, one must select from a potentially long list of resources.
 How does one determine which resources to focus on?

 First, consult with people who understand cultic dynamics; they may be able to direct you to helpful resources.
 ICSA’s website, icsahome.com, is a good place to begin.
-In particular, see our study guides, topic collections, links, videos (a link to ICSA’s YouTube channel is at the bottom of every page in the website), and FAQs—all listed under Information, which is one of the top navigation links.
+In particular, see our topic collections, links, videos (a link to ICSA’s YouTube channel is at the bottom of every page in the website), and FAQs.
 Our links page, for example, includes links to the James Randi Educational Foundation and Skeptic (The Skeptics Society), which offer critiques of paranormal beliefs, astrology, and other pseudoscientific ideas that some groups promulgate, and Quackwatch, which focuses on dubious medical claims.
 We also have links to sites focused on Bible-based groups.
-Also, feel free to write ICSA (Contact Us is at the bottom of every page in the site).
+Also, feel free to write ICSA (Our email is at the bottom of every page in the site).

 Second, seek out critics of your group, especially those who have relevant professional credentials.
 Keep in mind that critics do not necessarily reject everything that your group may have taught you to believe.
 Many Bible-based groups, for example, teach elements of orthodox Christianity, even though their core message may be incompatible with Christianity.

 If you begin to read criticisms, you may find yourself being triggered or feeling anxious and spacey.
 This is a common reaction, for these critics may have been vilified in your group, and you may have developed an automatic psychological aversion to them.
-See ICSA’s Support page (top navigation link), which directs you to workshops, support groups, and other resources that may help you deal with such reactions.
+See ICSA’s Support page, which directs you to workshops, support groups, and other resources that may help you deal with such reactions.